agusnt/Xeon-SP_Memory_Characterization_SPEC-CPU-2K6-2K17/perfplusplus/README.md

 ## Prerequisites

-You should install in your GNU/Linux computer:
+* Intel processor with Intel Resource Directory Technology support
-* Linux Kernel >= 3.0
+* A GNU/Linux system with kernel >= 3.0
 * A C compiler
 * linux-tools

-## Installation
+## Compiling

-Download or clone the code and execute in your terminal:
+Compile the program by executing the following command:

 ```
 gcc -O3 main.c -o main